 In this section, we are mainly interested in the application of the preceding abstract results to constructive (Euclidean) Quantum Field Theory (QFT) via the Osterwalder--Schrader axioms as stated in Glimm--Jaffe \cite[Ch.
 6]{GJ}.
 Roughly speaking, the Osterwalder--Schrader axioms are stated in terms of a Borel probability measure $\mu$ on the space of tempered distributions $\mathscr{S}'(\R^{d})$, where $d$ is the space-time dimension, satisfying a series of axioms \cite[pp. 91–92]{GJ}.
 The measure $\mu$ plays the same role as does the Feynman--Kac measure in quantum mechanics.
 One of the major concerns of QFT is the computation of the Schwinger (or correlation) functions that are given by

 for positive integers $k\geq 1$.
 We proceed to describe the measure $\mu$ in the case of the scalar free field with mass $m\in(0,\infty)$ and spin zero.
 It is well known that the space of Schwartz functions $E=\mathscr{S}(\R^{d})$ is an infinite dimensional Fréchet nuclear space.
-Given $m\in(0,\infty)$, let $\mu_{m}$ be the Gaussian measure on $\mathscr{S}'(\R^{d})$ with covariance operator
+Given $m\in(0,\infty)$, let $\mu_{\mf{C}}$ be the Gaussian measure on $\mathscr{S}'(\R^{d})$ with covariance operator

-The measure space $(\mathscr{S}'(\R^{d}),\mu_{m})$ is known as the path space for free particles with mass $m>0$.
+The measure space $(\mathscr{S}'(\R^{d}),\mu_{\mf{C}})$ is known as the path space for free particles with mass $m>0$.
+For the sake of clarity, let us fix $m=1$ throughout the rest of this section.
+Under this assumption, the completion of the pre-Hilbert space $(\mathscr{S}(\R^{d}), \mf{C})$ leads to the Sobolev space $H^{-1}(\R^{d})$.
 The computation of the Schwinger functions in this case is easy as a consequence of the Bochner theorem.
 Indeed, we have

 where $R:=\text{span}\{f_{1},\cdots,f_{k}\}\subset \mathscr{S}(\R^{d})$ and therefore

 By the Wick--Isserlis formula the above integral is zero if $k$ odd while